oncomouse/lushwal.nvim/Readme.md

 ### With pywal

 `lushwal.nvim` detects changes to the pywal theme both at startup and while Neovim is running.

-Currently this can introduce odd behavior if there are multiple instances of Neovim running simultaneously, but I'm looking into solving this.
+To synchronize between any Neovim processes that might be running on the system, `lushwal.nvim` needs a perl interpreter in order to [flock](https://linux.die.net/man/2/flock) the new colorscheme file.
+If `perl` isn't found, `lushwal.nvim` tries its best, but the theme can get out of sync.

 ## Configuration